porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/buttons/button-regular.md

 ### Button group
-Displaying a group of buttons which are placed side by side (horizontal) or among each other (vertical) can be done by combining `flex` component with `button-group`.
+Displaying a group of buttons which are placed side by side (horizontal) or among each other (vertical) can be done by combining `flex` component with `button-group` and direction modifier.

 __Button group horizontal:__
 ```